 Sexual Identity Programs

-For children with sexual identity issues, these facilities include Children's Therapeutic Comm, Class, Inc. Penny Lane.
+For children with sexual identity issues, these facilities include Children's Therapeutic Comm, Glass, Inc. Penny Lane.

 Rites of Passage

 If a judge puts a child in Rites of Passage as a first placement choice, an appeal should be considered.
 The court should always consider the least restrictive placement location as a first choice.
-This includes an home on probation or open placement.
+This includes a disposition of home on probation or open placement.
 As an example, in one case, minors former attorney agreed to have the minor suitably placed at Rites of Passage on a first offense misdemeanor vandalism case (for damaging his bedroom) in Los Angeles County.
 The juvenile court referee then ordered the minor placed at this out of state placement.
-Mr. Kita was retained to correct the horrible mistake commited by court and the minors former attorney.
-Backed by the probation department, Mr. Kita filed a motion for a rehearing which was heard, and granted by the Site Judge which ultimately led to a court reversal of the referee and which resulted in a home on probation dispostion.
+Mr. Kita was retained to correct the horrible mistake commited by court.
+Backed by the probation department, Mr. Kita filed a motion for a rehearing which was heard, and granted by the Supervising Judge which ultimately led to a court reversal of the referee and which resulted in a home on probation dispostion.

-However, Rites of Passage is always a better choice the the Department of Juvenile Justice.
+However, Rites of Passage is always a better choice than the Department of Juvenile Justice.
 If a Judge sends a developmentally disabled child to prison before considering Rites of Passage, an appeal should be considered.
 Rites of Passage is a better choice than prison at DJJ otherwise known as the California Youth Authority.
 Also, it should be noted that Rites of Passage has had a lot of success in helping establish personal discipline, goal setting, and attitude change in children.
-2010 marks 26 years of the existance of the Rites of Passage Program in Nevada.
+2013 marks 29 years of the existance of the Rites of Passage Program in Nevada.

 Is suitable placement better than home on probation?